derivada/CustomOSUOverlay/README.md

 ### Overall:

     - Experiment with different fonts
-    - Create Combo and PP Section
-    - Create Player Section (SERVER DONE!, now it's time to do the front-end)
     - Toggle sections on GameStates (replay overview, watching replay, menu)
     - Experiment with HP Section
     - Experiment with custom replay overview screen

 ### Acc Section:

-    - Dynamic colors and adjusted opacity for graph
-    - Max strain array length for smoother graph in long maps
-    - Still needs some layout adjustments
     - Experiment with pp line graph along with the SR graph for contrast

 ### Key Section: